 - Exercise—exercise is job one in relieving mental stress.
 A good run or bike ride lowers stress hormones like such as cortisol and at the same time releases endorphins, that help with mood and act as natural painkillers.
 Exercise also improves your sleep quality which lowers stress.
-It also leaves you feeling more competent and confident, promoting mental wellbeing.
+It leaves you feeling more competent and confident, promoting mental wellbeing.

 - Take Supplements—some supplements promote stress reduction.
 Healthline suggests considering these:

 - “Lemon balm: Lemon balm is a member of the mint family that has been studied for its anti-anxiety effects.

 - Omega-3 fatty acids: One study showed that medical students who received omega-3 supplements experienced a 20% reduction in anxiety symptoms.

 - Ashwagandha: Ashwagandha is an herb used in Ayurvedic medicine to treat stress and anxiety.
 Several studies suggest that it’s effective.

 - Green tea: Green tea contains many polyphenol antioxidants which provide health benefits.
 It may lower stress and anxiety by increasing serotonin levels.

 - Valerian: Valerian root is a popular sleep aid due to its tranquilizing effect.
 It contains valerenic acid, which alters gamma-aminobutyric acid (GABA) receptors to lower anxiety.

 - Kava kava: is a psychoactive member of the pepper family.
 Long used as a sedative in the South Pacific, it is increasingly used in Europe and the US to treat mild stress and anxiety ”2